This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 An incision is made between 2 ribs on the left side of your baby's chest.
 Stitches or tiny metal clips are used to close the PDA.
 The incision in your baby's chest is closed with medical glue, stitches, or medical tape.

 After your newborn's surgery:

 Your baby will be taken to the neonatal intensive care unit (NICU).
-Caregivers will watch your baby very closely.
+Healthcare providers will watch your baby very closely.
 Some of the same tests that were done before surgery may be also done after surgery.
-These will help caregivers to know how well your baby is doing.
+These will help healthcare providers to know how well your baby is doing.

 - Bandages are used to keep your baby's incision clean and dry to prevent infection.
-A caregiver may remove the bandage shortly after surgery to check the incision.
+A healthcare provider may remove the bandage shortly after surgery to check the incision.